eGenix/egenix-telegram-antispam-bot/README.md

 - Several challenge mechanisms to choose from, more can be added as needed
 - Flexible and easy to use configuration
-- Only needs a few MB RAM, so can easily be put into a container or run on a Raspberry Pi
+- Only needs a few MB of RAM, so can easily be put into a container or run on a Raspberry Pi
 - Can handle quite a bit of load due to the async implementation